1911 vs 2011 Pistols

 Duration: 11:06

 This video provides an expert-level comparison between the iconic 1911 and the modern 2011 pistol platforms.
-It details key differences in magazine capacity, grip design, and features like optics readiness.
-The discussion also touches on the historical evolution of double-stack designs and the nuances that define a 'true 2011'.
+It details the fundamental differences in action type, magazine capacity, grip design, and features like optics readiness.
+The hosts, with demonstrated expertise, explain the evolution of these designs, highlighting manufacturers and the nuances that define a 'true' 2011 versus a wide-body 1911.

 Quick Summary